astrid200408/ScheduleRec/README.md

 I created all handlers and logic for recommending courses after data has been parsed and assigned difficulty into our data structure.
 Was also heavily involved in integration including adding accessibility and our api call handlers.

+Mason Lee (jlee704): Worked on backend with Astrid.
+Worked mostly on scoring each class and calculating the difficulty based on the data.
+Also helped with debugging handlers and some integration with Simeon.
+Unit tested backend algo and other helper functions related to scoring classes.

+Simeon Dong (sdong22): I worked on front-end with Jordan.
+We mocked in figma together and then I created a revised figma mock.
+Then, I created the main webpages using HTML, CSS, and React.
+I created front end mocking to prepare for integration.
+Worked on integrating front-end and back-end together with mason.
+Debugged front end issues.

+Jordan Stornelli(jstornel): I worked on front-end with Simeon.
+I worked on rendering and arranging front-end elements initially.
+Then, I worked on adding functionality to the HTML elements and properly integrating the back-end server.

 #### Total estimated time : armoreno(30) +
 A link to your repo : https://github.com/astrid200408/ScheduleRec